What is an inherently distinctive trademark?

-When you’re contemplating a name for your new business or product line, it’s common sense to avoid words that are too close to an existing trademark used for similar goods or services.
+Most business owners understand that a new trademark should not be too close to an existing trademark used for similar goods or services.
 However, likelihood of confusion is not the only factor to consider when adopting a new trademark.
-You should also consider the inherent distinctiveness of your mark and, more specifically, whether your trademark application might be rejected on the grounds of the mark being generic or merely descriptive.
+Consider the inherent distinctiveness of your mark.
+Think through the possibility of receiving a trademark rejection on the grounds of the mark being generic or merely descriptive.

 Think of the availability of trademark protection as a spectrum with two opposite ends.
 One end of the trademark spectrum lies generic marks which are unregistrable.
 The opposite end comprises inherently distinctive marks, which may be protectable.